[Cont’d from Part 2] … On being in control of one’s own assets:

 Outsourcing this tool of tools — money — to others, asking third parties to keep it for you, is tricky enough.
 Banks have been doing this for centuries, but banks have gone bankrupt before, prior to or following bank runs.
 Yes, the system has undergone numerous mutations to ensure that such collapses are kept to a minimum.
 A level of trust is inherent in an economy, and we’ve come a long way since the inception of our first economies.

-But making cash obsolete, transmuting it to numbers on a screen, is a leap too far.
+But making cash obsolete, transmuting it to figures on a screen, digital pings, is a leap too far.
 Misguided and ominous.
 This is not ditching the plow for the machine and the robot.
 This is taking one’s options and handing them over to an infrastructure that controls not just the flow of all currency, but also the world’s record keeping, our information exchange, our entire reality.
 Efficient as this sounds, it’s as communist, sovietized and totalitarian as it gets.

 I’m not sure if the economists and other specialists don’t get it, or if they’re playing the fools.